Notable Hat Manufacturers

 Right: James Robinson company crest printed on the hat liner.

-Christy & Co
+Christy & Co, Hat Manufacturers,

 Manchester Rd, Fairfield, Droylsden